 Emergency Preparation and Crisis Management

-Mr. Phillips helps clients both with preparing for emergencies and responding to them.
+Earl helps clients both with preparing for emergencies and responding to them.
 He has experience with preparing for “unthinkable” events and helping clients during chaotic crises.
-Mr. Phillips has successfully guided small, medium and large institutions through a wide range of disasters.
+He has successfully guided small, medium and large institutions through a wide range of disasters.
 These include major explosions, groundwater contamination impacting public drinking water, tank truck accidents, major tank farm failures, and governmental civil and criminal investigations.